HSLdevcom/digitransit-site/src/pages/en/developers/architecture/x-apis/1-routing-api/index.md

 ## API Documentation

 OpenTripPlanner has multiple APIs but currently we only expose the GTFS GraphQL API version 1.
-Even though the version is called 1, it's a newer version from the GraphQL API we had available in our `/routing/v1` API.
+Even though the version is called 1, it's a newer version of the GraphQL API we had available in our `/routing/v1` API.

 ### GTFS GraphQL API v1